Towards a Universal Foundation Model for Protein Dynamics: A Multi-Chain Tree-Structured Framework with Transformer Propagators: Methods

-We now describe the transformation of collective variables into a language sequence format.
-Consider a $C$-chain protein compound, where $c$ indexes the chains ($c=1,\cdots C$).
-Each chain $c$ is characterized by its rotational and translational frame vectors, denoted as $\vec{\varphi}_c$ and $\vec{T}_c$, respectively, and has a sequence length $N_c$.
-The collective variable $S_t$ at time $t$ is represented as a matrix of dimensions $[ 2+\sum_1^C N_c] \times 2L$, where $L$ is a constant.
-Empirically, we determined that $2L\approx40$ represents the minimum tensor dimension required for data storage.
-This value, $2L$, is subsequently used as the tensor dimension within our model.
-This data matrix, denoted as
+By representing protein CVs as linguistic sequences, we can effectively integrate Transformer architectures into our learning process.
+Consider a $C$-chain protein compound, where each chain $c$ has a sequence length $N_c$.
+The collective variable $S_t$ at time $t$ is represented as a matrix of dimensions $[2+\sum_1^C N_c] \times 2L$, where $L$ is a constant.
+Physically, $L$ is chosen to encompass the full set of angular variables required for any standard amino acid, such that $2L \geq 40$.

-can be structured as follows: the first row contains the translational coordinates (positions of the first $N$ atoms in each chain), the second row contains the corresponding rotational angles of the sub-coordinates within each chain, and the subsequent rows contain information specific to each protein chain.